learn-academy-2022-alpha/full-stack-rails-team-nate-omar-jennice/full-stack-rails-nate-omar-jennice.md

 As a developer, I can create a full-stack Rails application.

-Create a new Rails app in the appropriate folder: $ rails new blog -d postgresql -T
+Create a new Rails app in the appropriate folder:

+$ rails new blog -d postgresql -T
 $ cd blog
 Create a database: $ rails db:create

 Add the dependencies for RSpec:
 $ bundle add rspec-rails
 $ rails generate rspec:install

 Generate the model with appropriate columns and data types
+$ rails generate model Blog title:string content:string

 $ rails db:migrate
 Generate the controller
+$ rails generate controller blog
+$ rails db:migrate

 Begin the rails server: $ rails server
 In a browser navigate to: http://localhost:3000